-Well, I give you expression and they actually there’s a there’s a function that they do in that they protect dust from going into your eyes and I remember I remember trying to swim and not having any eyebrows or eyelashes and the water kept dripping into my eyes because they’re there to flick them off, you know more so and the next thing so six rounds of chemo are now up.
+Well, I give you expression and they actually there’s a function that they do in that they protect dust from going into your eyes and I remember I remember trying to swim and not having any eyebrows or eyelashes and the water kept dripping into my eyes because they’re there to flick them off, you know more so and the next thing so six rounds of chemo are now up.

-And I go back to I go and have a test and I’m you know, feeling really positive and and the test results come back to say that the chambers haven’t shrunk and it’s still in my lymph nodes.
+And I go back to I go and have a test and I’m you know, feeling really positive and the test results come back to say that the chambers haven’t shrunk and it’s still in my lymph nodes.
 And my breast surgeon says to me, we’re going to have to now do a miss ectomy which is where they take your breast off, and then you can opt to have a reconstruction.

 And I was just devastated because I thought I’d be making some small changes, you know that I had started to meditate.
 And I had started to change the way that I was eating, I was still trying to do what I could workwise and so I was really devastated.
-And I remember coming away from that and going in and lying down in one of the rooms at the back of our house and just lying on the floor and and saying what do I do?
+And I remember coming away from that and going in and lying down in one of the rooms at the back of our house and just lying on the floor and saying what do I do?

-To change in my life, and I’m not a religious person, but it was like I was talking to spirit or my inner self.
+To change in my life, and I’m not a religious person, but it was like I was talking to my spirit or my inner self.
 You know, what do I need to change?
 Because at that point in time, I didn’t know what to do.

 Have you ever asked yourself that question before?

-No, no, it always been rough.
+No, no, it has always been rough.
 What’s next?
 Okay, they’re telling me this.
 Let’s just go and do it and fall.
 So I’ve never had never asked it.
 I had always wanted to be in control.
 So I guess the other part of that was actually the letting go process.
 So I just let go of I actually didn’t know what to do next.